Civil War Heritage

 Insights into Slavery

-Cheapside, located on the west side of the Fayette County Courthouse on Main Street, was the site of both slave auctions and impassioned abolitionist speeches.
+Cheapside, located on the west side of Courthouse Square on Main Street, was the site of both slave auctions and impassioned abolitionist speeches.
 A small park commemorates the site today.

-Other Lexington Civil War-related monuments include the statue of Breckinridge at Cheapside Park, west of the Fayette County Courthouse, and the John Hunt Morgan statue on the courthouse lawn.
-Lexington tradition holds that the unveiling of the Morgan statue in 1911 caused quite a local stir because Morgan is shown astride a stallion instead of his well-known mare Black Bess.
+Lexington's historic old Fayette County Courthouse was recently renovated and two Lexington Civil War-related monuments, a statue of Breckinridge and the John Hunt Morgan state, have been reinstalled at Lexington Cemetery.
+Lexington tradition holds that the unveiling of the Morgan statue on the courthouse lawn in 1911 caused quite a local stir because Morgan is shown astride a stallion instead of his well-known mare Black Bess.

 Bluegrass Note: Not only were Abraham Lincoln and Confederate President Jefferson Davis both born in Kentucky (less than one year and 100 miles apart), but both spent time in Lexington.
 Davis attended Transylvania University in 1823 and 1824.
 Lincoln visited the city several times with his wife, Mary Todd, after their marriage in 1842.
 You can get a printed walking tour "Lincolns' Lexington" free at the Lexington Visitors Center.